kasrababaei/swift-notes/Swift.md

 It simply tells the compiler to ignore inlining heuristics and always inline the function.
-In other words, it forces the function to be inlined.If it's not possible to always inline the function, e.g. if it's a self-recursive function, the attribute is ignored.
+In other words, it forces the function to be inlined.
+If it's not possible to always inline the function, e.g. if it's a self-recursive function, the attribute is ignored.
 This attribute has no effect in debug builds.<sup>[*](https://github.com/swiftlang/swift/blob/main/docs/ReferenceGuides/UnderscoredAttributes.md#inline__always)</sup>.